-How EKO yarns are being manufactured
+How the EKO yarns are manufactured

-How EKO yarns are being manufactured
+How the EKO yarns are manufactured

 The rolls arrive at the factory